GentlemanHL/GentlemanCoin/README.md

 # GentlemanCoin
-New Currency created fo real Gentlemans
+New Currency created for real Gentlemans